Medically unexplained physical symptoms

 Medically unexplained physical symptoms (MUPS or MUS) are symptoms for which a treating physician or other healthcare providers have found no medical cause, or whose cause remains contested.
 In its strictest sense, the term simply means that the cause for the symptoms is unknown or disputed—there is no scientific consensus.
 Not all medically unexplained symptoms are influenced by identifiable psychological factors.
 However, in practice, most physicians and authors who use the term consider that the symptoms most likely arise from psychological causes.
 Typically, the possibility that MUPS are caused by prescription drugs or other drugs is ignored.

+Prevalence

 It is estimated that between 15% and 30% of all primary care consultations are for medically unexplained symptoms.
+About 1 in 4 people who see a UK GP have physical symptoms that cannot be explained.

+Women are significantly more likely than men to be diagnosed with Medically Unexplained Symptoms.

+Symptoms

 A large Canadian community survey revealed that the most common medically unexplained symptoms are musculoskeletal pain, ear, nose, and throat symptoms, abdominal pain and gastrointestinal symptoms, fatigue, and dizziness.
+Other medically unexplained symptoms are headaches, feeling faint, heart palpitations, fits (seizures), breathlessness, weakness and paralysis, and numbness and tingling.

+Definition and terminology

-The term MUPS can also be used to refer to syndromes whose etiology remains contested, including chronic fatigue syndrome, fibromyalgia, multiple chemical sensitivity and Gulf War illness.
+The term MUPS can be used to refer to syndromes whose etiology remains unclear or contested, including chronic fatigue syndrome, fibromyalgia, multiple chemical sensitivity and Gulf War illness.
+Pathogenesis may be suspected.

 The term medically unexplained symptoms is in some cases treated as synonymous to older terms such as psychosomatic symptoms, conversion disorders, somatic symptoms, somatisations or somatoform disorders; as well as contemporary terms such as functional disorders, bodily distress, and persistent physical symptoms.
 The plethora of terms reflects imprecision and uncertainty in their definition, controversy, and care taken to avoid stigmatising affected people.

-Risk factors for medically unexplained symptoms are complex and include both psychological and organic features, and such symptoms are often accompanied by other somatic symptoms attributable to organic disease.
-As such it is recognised that the boundary defining symptoms as medically unexplained is increasingly becoming blurred.
+Related terms

+Functional somatic syndrome refers to disturbances in bodily functioning where aetiology is unknown, including that psychogenesis is not assumed.

+"Persistent physical symptoms" includes situations where persistent physical symptoms are caused by a known illness, such as arthritis.

+In somatic symptom disorder chronic physical symptoms, which may or may not be linked to a known illness, coincide with excessive and maladaptive thoughts, emotions, and behaviors connected to those symptoms.